Erasca Inc. (ERAS)'s price-to-cash and price-to-free cash flow ratios - The Dwinnex

-The price of Erasca Inc. (NASDAQ: ERAS) closed at $2.71 in the last session, up 3.44% from day before closing price of $2.62.
-In other words, the price has increased by $+0.0900 from its previous closing price.
-On the day, 740607 shares were traded.
-ERAS stock price reached its highest trading level at $2.7400 during the session, while it also had its lowest trading level at $2.5903.
+The price of Erasca Inc. (NASDAQ: ERAS) closed at $2.80 in the last session, down -7.59% from day before closing price of $3.03.
+In other words, the price has decreased by -$0.2300 from its previous closing price.
+On the day, 726072 shares were traded.
+ERAS stock price reached its highest trading level at $3.0770 during the session, while it also had its lowest trading level at $2.7900.

 Sponsored